-Today I have some very exciting news as I finally got my long awaited for espresso machine.
-It is the Nespresso Citiz and it is an automatic machine.
+Today I have some very exciting news as I finally got my long awaited for automatic espresso machine.
+It is a Nespresso Citiz C11 and I am in love with it.
+This post will focus on my thoughts about this product so in some way it is like a Nespresso Citiz C111 review!
 Contrary to it’s semi-automatic rivals, this machine takes capsules in order to make your drink.
 I did my research long and hard for the best automatic espresso machine for me and finally found it when I saw all the features and the radiant reviews.
 I wanted an automatic over a semi-automatic or manual because I don’t want to spend 10 minutes in the morning grinding and tamping and dosing until I pull an espresso shot.
 I want it to be ready for me with the press of just a couple of buttons.
 That is why I chose the Citiz C111!

 First Impressions of the Nespresso Citiz Espresso Machine

 I absolutely love the variety of flavors you can choose from with this machine.
 Being a busy person, I do not have time to manually tamper and grind coffee every morning, and then put it in wait till it drips and create the milk foam with the steamer.
 This is just too time consuming for me so an automatic machine is definitely the one I needed.
 The arpeggio flavor is incredibly delectable and a personal favorite of mine.
 The price was actually very reasonable, and I am sure it will save me a ton of money in the future.
 You may be wondering this question; How can owning a machine and constantly buying capsules for it possibly save you money?
 Well, I did the math and compared a $4 average daily price for a cappuccino from a cafe and it is far more expensive than owning your own machine.
 This is great news, and I will always let my readers know about it.

 Some Features and Why I Love This Espresso Machine